 COURSE STRUCTURE AND CONTENT

-Lessons: The course comprises 10 lessons as detailed, below.
+Lessons: There are 10 lessons in this course, as shown below.

 Lesson 1.
 Introduction

-- Free Will versus Determinism, Developmental and Interactive Expressions of Behaviour, NATURE versus NURTURE, Influence of Environment on Learning Behaviour, Modelling and Conformity, Conditioning involves Certain Environmental Factors which Encourage Learning to Take Place, Classical Conditioning, Operant Conditioning, Reinforcement & Punishment.
+- Free Will versus Determinism, Developmental and Interactive Expressions of Behaviour, Nature versus Nurture, Influence of Environment on Learning Behaviour, Modelling and Conformity, Conditioning involves Certain Environmental Factors That Encourage Learning to Take Place, Classical Conditioning, Operant Conditioning, Reinforcement & Punishment

 Lesson 2.
 Understanding the Employees Thinking